-The dyke has been improved to comply with the standards for agricultural dykes approved by the Ministry of Environment and Parks.
+The dyke has been improved to comply with the standards approved by the Ministry of Environment.
 Under this standard the dyke has been constructed to:

 - a.
 Crest elevation 3.00 metres geodetic

 - b.
 Crest width 3.60 metres

 - c.
-100 mm gravel on crest to provide access for patrolling and/or maintenance along the entire length of dyke
+Gravel on crest to provide access for patrolling and/or maintenance along the entire length of dyke

 - d.
 Side slopes 2:1

-- 3.1.1 Dyke design crest elevations are provided in metres above sea level, related to the Geodetic Survey of Canada Datum B.M.
-No. CM5630, located at the left side of Highway No. 99A over Highway 99 overpass set at elevation 8.54 metres GSC.
+- 3.1.1 Dyke design crest elevations are provided in metres above sea level, related to the Geodetic Survey of Canada Datum.

+Bench Mark No. CM5630, located at the left side of Highway No. 99A over Highway 99 overpass is set at elevation 8.54 metres GSC.